lucasmation/microdadosBrasil/vignettes/Contribution_manual.md

 -   inputs\_folder
 -   data\_folder

-1. Create one column for each *file type*(if you used a template from another dataset, also remove the old ones) of the dataset, this columns should be named `ft_filetype`( remember, here *filetype* is just an alias!).
+1. Create one column for each *file type*(if you used a template from another dataset, also remove the old ones) of the dataset, this columns should be named `ft_ft`( Here, the first **ft** is literal and the second is just an alias for each file\_type).

 2. Fill the other columns, for each period: